Tarragon leaves - Artemisia dracunculus - French herbs

 • Description

-Tarragon leaves - Buy Artemisia dracunculus
+Tarragon Leaves - Buy Artemisia dracunculus

-• typical culinary herb of French cuisine
+• A typical herb in French cuisine

-• Herbal sauces, herb butter, herb vinegar
+• Used in herb sauces, herb butter, herb vinegar

-• Fricassee, minced meat, broth
+• In fricassée, minced meat, meat broth

-• Pasta, potatoes, egg dishes
+• With noodles, potatoes, and egg dishes

-What is tarragon?
+What is Tarragon?

-How does dried tarragon leaves taste?
+How do dried tarragon leaves taste?

-Culinary use of tarragon
+Culinary Uses of Tarragon

-What other herbs does tarragon harmonize?
+Which other herbs does tarragon go well with?

 Storage